galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-download.md

 A message is displayed to show the location of any downloaded artifacts from the incomplete run, for example:

 ```
-GAL1xxxxI: Downloaded 11 files to folder U5432_22023-05-06_10:30:15
+GAL2501I: Downloaded 11 files to folder U5432_2023-05-06_10:30:15
 ```

 ### Identifying output for test retries

-If a test is scheduled to run at a particular time but is unable to start, for example due to a lack of resources that are available in the environment, the test can be retried at a later time.
+If a test is scheduled to run at a particular time but is unable to start, for example due to a lack of resources that are available in the environment, the ecosystem might retry the test at a later time.
 When investigating problems with a test running in an ecosystem, it is useful to download the artifacts that are associated with the retries of that test.

 When using the `runs download` command, if a test has run more than once, a number is added to the folder name to indicate the number of the retry, as shown in the following example: